gootara-org/ai-expnglayer-jsx/README.md

 APPENDEX:
 ----------------
-  + `Export Current Artboard to PNG.jsx` is simple script for exporting current active Artboard to a PNG file.
+  + `Export Current Document to PNG.jsx` is simple script for exporting current active Artboard to a PNG file.